CSUFTitanRover/TitanRover2018/docs/source/user-interface.rst

 User Interface
 ==============

-This year's user interface will be a real-time data driven web application.
+The user interface is a real-time data driven web application.
+It provides the team with real-time updates of sensors, data, and camera feeds to monitor the rover.